priyaaank/roadtripp/_trips/tamil-nadu-roadtrip.md

         caption: "Waiting for the lunch to come in Sarvana bhavan"
       - image: "/assets/images/tamil-nadu/day7-history.jpg"
         caption: "Reviewing the history of Tranquebar on the way back from the leaflet we picked from Museum"
+    places_to_eat:
+      - name: "Hotel Saravana Bhavan Classic, Bayanapalli"
+        location: "Hotel Saravana Bhavan Classic, Bayanapalli"
+        comment: "The food for fresh and tasty.
+The toilets were extremely bad and we dared not use them.
+Service was quick.
+Would recommend an alternate place only because if you are stopping here you may also want clean toilets which this place could not offer"
     accommodation:
       name: "Bunglow by the beach, Tranquebar"
       location: "Bunglow by the beach, Tranquebar"